-Not every person with a disability has an “obvious” impairment.
-In fact, studies show that 70% of people with disabilities have “hidden” impairments.
-Many disabilities, for example, muscular, skeletal, neurological, visual, and mental cannot always be seen.
-If a person confides that they have a disability and/or requests assistance, it is appropriate to assist that person or find someone who can.
-It is not acceptable to make statements that the person does not “look” or “seem” disabled, or to assume that since the impairment is not obvious that the person should do on their own what they are requesting assistance with.
+Not every person with a disability has an "obvious" impairment.
+Studies show that 70% of people with disabilities have "hidden" impairments.
+Many disabilities, for example, muscular, skeletal, neurological, visual, and mental, cannot always be seen.
+If someone confides that they have a disability and/or requests assistance, it is appropriate to assist that person or find someone who can.
+It is not acceptable to make statements that the person does not "look" or "seem" disabled or to assume that since the impairment is not obvious, the person should do what they are requesting assistance with on their own.

-Many people with a variety of disabilities use service animals in order to be able to function independently.
-Never touch, distract or feed the service animal without first obtaining permission from its owner.
+Many people with a variety of disabilities use service animals to be able to function independently.
+Never touch, distract or feed the service animal without obtaining permission from its owner.
 The service animal is working when you encounter it.
 Distracting it can decrease its performance and create disciplinary problems for its owner.
-It is not acceptable to request proof of a disability or certification for a service animal, you may only ask if the animal is a service animal for a person with a disabiliy and what the dog is trained to do.
+It is not acceptable to request proof of a disability or certification for a service animal; you may only ask if the animal is a service animal for a person with a disability and what the dog is trained to do.
 You cannot ask that a service animal be removed for any reason other than for disruptive behavior.